Plan hybrid connectivity between Skype for Business Server and Teams

 - Teams Only users.

 For organizations to move from Skype for Business Server or Lync Server 2013 to Teams, they must still set up and configure hybrid using the same toolset, exactly as before the retirement.
-When moving a user from on-premises to TeamsOnly, it is no longer required to specify the
+When moving a user from on-premises to TeamsOnly, it's no longer required to specify the

 -MoveToTeams switch in

 Move-CsUser.
-Previously if this switch was not specified, users transitioned from being homed in Skype for Business Server on-premises to Skype for Business Online, and their mode remained unchanged.
+Previously if this switch wast specified, users transitioned from being homed in Skype for Business Server on-premises to Skype for Business Online, and their mode remained unchanged.
 However, since Skype Business Online has been retired, moving a user from on-premises to the cloud with

 Move-CsUser will automatically assign TeamsOnly mode and initiate conversion of their meetings from on-premises to Teams meetings, regardless of whether the